Origin of spin reorientation and intrinsic anomalous Hall effect in the kagome ferrimagnet TbMn6Sn6: Acknowledgments

-The authors thank Predrag Nikolic, Patrick Bruno and Liqin Ke for insightful discussions.
+The authors thank Predrag Nikolic, Patrick Bruno, Jairo Sinova, and especially Liqin Ke, and Binghai Yan, the authors of, respectively, Refs.~\cite{Ke,Binghai}, for insightful discussions.
 Crystal growth and characterization work at George Mason University is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Science and Engineering Division.
-I.I.M. acknowledges support from the U.S. Department of Energy through the grant \#DE-SC0021089.
-M.P.G. acknowledges the Alexander von Humboldt Foundation, Germany for the equipment grants.
+H.B. acknowledges support from the NSF CAREER award DMR-2343536.
+I.I.M. acknowledges support from the U.S. Department of Energy through the Grant No. DE-SC0021089, and, at a later stage, from National Science Foundation through the Grant No. DMR-2403804.
+M.P.G. thanks the University Grants Commission, Nepal for the Collaborative Research Grants (Award No. CRG-78/79 S\&T-03), and acknowledges the Alexander von Humboldt Foundation, Germany for the equipment grants.
 M.P.G. thanks Manuel Richter for the fruitful discussions and Ulrike Nitzsche for the technical assistance.
-Work by S.S.T. was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (ERCStG-Neupert757867-PARATOP), and by Grant No. PP00P2-176877 from the Swiss National Science Foundation.
-X.L. acknowledges the support by the China Scholarship Council (CSC).
+S.S.T. acknowledges funding by MCIN/AEI/10.13039/501100011033 through Grant No. PID2021-129035NB-I00, by European Union (Grants No. H2020-MSCA-COFUND-2020-101034228- WOLFRAM2, No. ERCStG-Neupert757867-PARATOP], and by Grant No. PP00P2-176877 from the Swiss National Science Foundation.
+X.L. acknowledges support from the China Scholarship Council (CSC).